ajmalanoski/aidanmalanoski.com/README.md

-# aidanmalanoski.com
-Files for my personal website
+These are the files for my personal website, aidanmalanoski.com (also bmorelinguist.com).